onzag/itemize/docs/api/classes/server_ssr_collect.Collector.md

 ▸ **collect**(`idef`, `id`, `version`, `requestFields`): `Promise`<`void`\>

-This is the actual collection function and it is what is called by the beforeSSRRender function in the custom build on the server side
+This is the actual collection function and it is what is called by the getDerivedServerSideStateFromProps function in the custom build on the server side

 #### Parameters